Magpie (Mutehekau Shipu) Multi-Day Rafting Trip (Canada)

 HOW DIFFICULT IS THE RAFTING?

-The Magpie features a wide range of rapids from Class II to Class VI.
-Guests can opt out of advanced sections.
-Children are limited to rapids up to Class IV.
+The Magpie features a wide range of rapids from Class II to Class IV+.
+Children under 12 are limited to rapids up to Class IV.

 IS THIS TRIP SUITABLE FOR FAMILIES?